j-hc/zygisk-detach/README.md

 Hooks libbinder with zygisk

 ### Usage
-* Enable zygisk in Magisk **or** [ZygiskNext](https://github.com/Dr-TSNG/ZygiskNext) module if you are using KernelSU
+* Enable zygisk in Magisk **or** [ZygiskNext](https://github.com/Dr-TSNG/ZygiskNext) module if you are on KernelSU
 * Flash zygisk-detach module
 * Reboot
 * Run the cli in termux: `su -c detach`
 	or use [zygisk-detach-app](https://github.com/j-hc/zygisk-detach-app) if you dont wanna use the terminal
+	or use the WebUI if you are on KernelSU
 * Select apps you wish to detach.
 Changes are applied immediately, no need to reboot.

 ### Notes